-Gyutan literally means cow tongue and this is exactly what the dish is: grilled cow tongue.
+Gyutan literally means cow tongue, and this is exactly what the dish is: grilled beef tongue.
 You can usually find this dish in yakiniku restaurants, served with salt or different sauces (usually a lemon one) and scallion.
 The meat is thin, tasty, and tender.

-Gyutan originated in Sendai, where the owner of a yakitori restaurant opened a new one, in 1948, which served gyutan.
-Since then the dish spread all over the country like wildfire.
-Try it and you’ll know exactly why.
+Gyutan originated in Sendai, where the owner of a yakitori restaurant opened a new one in 1948, which served gyutan.
+Since then, the dish has spread all over the country like wildfire.
+Try it, and you’ll know exactly why.

 The pieces of meat are lightly coated with wheat flour or potato starch and deep-fried in oil.
 Sometimes the ingredients are marinated beforehand.
 It’s usually served with a slice of lemon on the side, but you can enjoy it with or without it.

-The chicken variety is especially common to stumble upon in restaurants, street-food carts, izakaya, convenience stores (and pretty much anywhere else).
+The chicken variety is especially common in restaurants, street-food carts, izakaya, and convenience stores.
 Karaage is cheap, tasty, and fast.
 Only downside?
 So good, it’s addictive!

-Like gyudon, but prepared with pork, this is another popular and often neglected (by foreigners) dish that is as cheap as it is fast and tasty.
+Like gyudon, but prepared with pork, this is another popular Japanese food and often neglected (by foreigners) dish that is as cheap as fast and tasty.
 Perfect for those on the go, you can enjoy this meal in specific restaurants and all Japanese-style fast-food chains.
 A bowl of rice is served with a topping of deep-fried pork cutlet, egg, vegetables, and condiments.

 Regardless of the variety, you’ll love this dish!

 This dish, also known as kushiage, is crunchy deep-fried skewered meat, fish, or vegetables.
-The etymology refers to its preparation with Kushi referring to the skewers used and katsu, meaning the deep frying of a cutlet of meat.
+The etymology refers to its preparation, with Kushi referring to the skewers used and katsu, meaning the deep frying of a meat cutlet.

-Some of the more interesting kinds are prepared with bamboo shoots, lotus root, cartilage (nankotsu), and gizzard (sunagimo).
+Some of the more exciting kinds are prepared with bamboo shoots, lotus root, cartilage (nankotsu), and gizzard (sunagimo).
 They are all certainly worth tasting.

-On top of the different ingredients that can be used, there are also several geographical varieties, such as Osaka; Tokyo (also serving pork rib kushikatsu), where the meat is prepared slightly differently and dressed with brown sauce; Nagoya is famous for its doteni (a rich miso based dish with beef tendons, offal, and daikon radish.
+On top of the different ingredients that can be used, there are also several geographical varieties, such as Osaka; Tokyo (also serving pork rib kushikatsu), where the meat is prepared slightly differently and dressed with brown sauce; Nagoya is famous for its doteni (a rich miso-based dish with beef tendon, offal, and daikon radish.
 Here you can order Kushikatsu with this staple dish.
 The region also uses different sauces and batter.

 12. Miso Soup

 When talking about food in Japan, we cannot avoid mentioning miso soup.
-This dish served in almost any combination of breakfast, lunch, and dinner meals, is truly a staple of Japanese cuisine.
-Simple and flavorful, it’s an amazing side dish to enjoy with the rest of your food.
+This dish, served in almost any combination of breakfast, lunch, and dinner meals, is truly a staple of Japanese cuisine.
+Simple and flavorful, it’s a fantastic side dish to enjoy with the rest of your food.

 Once again, we see dashi being one of the main ingredients.
 This stock is mixed with miso (seasoning produced by fermenting soybeans) paste, creating the famous soup.
 Other ingredients are then mixed accordingly to preference.

-Very often, miso soup will be served with tofu, scallion, and wakame seaweed.
-Other items, such as daikon, shrimp, fish, mushrooms, potatoes, onions, or meat, can be added.
+Miso soup will often be served with tofu, scallion, and wakame seaweed.
+Other items can be added, such as daikon, shrimp, fish, mushrooms, potatoes, onions, or meat.

 Particularly recommended during cold winter days, you can’t leave Japan without trying this evergreen dish!